 This section describes how to install your Managed Switch and make connections to the Managed Switch.
 Please read the following topics and perform the procedures in the order being presented.
 To install your Managed Switch on a desktop or shelf, simply complete the following steps.

-2.2.1 Wall Mount Installation
+2.2.1 Desktop Installation

-To install the Wall-mount Managed Switch on the wall, simply follow the following steps:
+To install the Managed Switch on desktop or shelf, please follow these steps: